GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 Similarly to Logging, **error and warning output inside RAJA kernels is only for debugging purposes** and must never appear on the develop branch.

+.. dropdown:: Why errors are forbidden on GPU in production code?
+  :icon: info

   - GPU kernel errors cause immediate kernel termination, adding potentially costly branches,
   - Error handling on device has significant performance and cache impact,
   - GPU error handling may be unsupported depending on the platform / device,
   - Can cause deadlocks in parallel execution.

 .. dropdown:: Example: Kernel error handling (debug only)
    :icon: code